-This private home in Headington, Oxford is located in a quiet back-street that decends gently towards Marston, lined with mature trees.
-It is an orignal 1930s house, extended most recently in 2012.
+This private home in Headington, Oxford is located in a quiet back-street that descends gently towards Marston and is lined with mature trees.
+The house dates from the 1930s and was extended most recently in 2012.

 The brief called for increased space, a new kitchen and rationalisation at ground floor, new bedrooms and a playroom at first floor, a new garden room, and new high-quality finishes and services throughout.
 This extensive programme demanded significant volumetric increase.

-The upper floors of the house offer views over gardens towards central Oxford, while a sense of privacy is maintained at ground floor by the carefully calibrated relationship between the loggia and glazed walls.
+The upper floors of the house offer views over gardens towards central Oxford, while privacy is maintained at ground floor through the carefully calibrated relationship between the protective loggia and glazed rear elevation.

 Due for completion in 2022.